 They left Copenhagen that morning to return to Malmo, crossing the strait just after lunch.
 They walked through the city once more, laden with their overnight bags, taking desultory photographs, in uncomfortable silence.
 Compared to the light of Copenhagen, Malmo’s under heavy grey clouds left it feeling cold and ugly.

 They found a café for coffee and cigarettes.
 His friend had brought with him a poetry anthology.
 He took the heavy book in his hand, flicked ash from his cigarette and flicked through the poems.
 A succession of succinct, pithy, apposite psalms.
 A vague sense of unease settled upon him.
 Here, in microcosm, were the forms he had wrestled with and failed to master.
 All the poems he could not write.
 Work that would never see the light of day.

 The last poem in the book was Raymond Carver’s Late Fragment:

 And did you get what

 To call myself beloved, to feel myself

 beloved on the earth.

 That afternoon, at their hotel, he emerged from the bathroom to find his friend lying in the foetal position on his bed.
-He began sobbing in short spasms.
-He asked his friend what was the matter.
-I’m just worried what my mum and dad will say I tell them I’ve got Aids.
+He was sobbing, his body jerking in sharp spasms.